What is the lived experience podcast, and what is it about?

 If anything, what happened to my mother has made me seriously question why anyone would hold a religious belief as to why anyone would believe in such a cruel creator is far beyond me.

-There is only so much that you cannot prepare for with Palliative care, there is no playbook.
+There is only so much that you cannot prepare for with palliative care, and there is no playbook.

-Especially, in the final days where breaths seriously slow down and there were multiple times you thought that the end had taken place only for another breath of life to start again after what feels like an eternity.
+Especially in the final days, when breaths seriously slowed down and you thought that the end had taken place multiple times, only for another breath of life to start again after what feels like an eternity.

 However, my one piece of advice is that you forget about work and whatever other responsibilities you have to make them the priority.